Chapter 18.12

 H. Cemeteries;

-K. Massage parlors; provided, however, that an establishment at which massage services are provided by a physical therapist or chiropractor licensed by the state of California or by a massage technician licensed by the county of Los Angeles shall not be deemed a massage parlor;
+L. Massage parlors; provided, however, that an establishment at which massage services are provided by a physical therapist or chiropractor licensed by the state of California or by massage technicians, each of which are licensed by the State Massage Therapy Organization, as that term is defined in Cal.
+Gov. Code § 4600(e), shall not be deemed a massage parlor;

 18.12.040 Building height requirements.